Cadogan Estates: King's Road

 The King's Road has roots dating back to the 17th century, when access along the route was only granted to those carrying a special token bearing the king's initials.
 The route was made public in 1830, at a time when the area was becoming settled by artists, creatives and bohemians who hugely influenced its legacy.

-For today's locals and visitors, the Kings Road retains bohemian vibes, brought up to date with a rich array of stores, restaurants and coffee shops, cultural offerings, bars and much more.
-It is still one of Chelsea's most popular destinations and continues to attract a diverse crowd.
+It is still one of Chelsea's most popular destinations.

 In October 2015, The Royal Borough of Kensington and Chelsea unanimously granted planning approval for Cadogan to redevelop 196-222 King's Road.
 Plans include a new 400-seat boutique cinema auditorium, a new pub for the local community, as well as retail, residential and office space that will respect the heritage and enhance the special character of its surroundings.
 Completion of the scheme is expected to be 2020.

 Sloane Square

-Sloane Square is at the heart of Chelsea and the Estate, and one of London's most glamorous locations for shopping, culture and dining.
+Sloane Square is at the heart of Chelsea and the Estate.
 Its landmarks include the Royal Court Theatre and department store Peter Jones.

-Cultural life on the square is richly served by the Royal Court Theatre and Cadogan Hall, home to the Royal Philharmonic Orchestra.
-Holy Trinity Sloane Square welcomes a thriving church community and is a must see for fans of the Arts and Crafts Movement.
+Cultural life on the square is served by the Royal Court Theatre and Cadogan Hall, home to the Royal Philharmonic Orchestra.

-Sloane Square today, ringed by London plane trees, is a place where visitors and residents meet, drawn by the attractions of its many shops and cafes; flagship stores line the square, and its side streets are filled with independent and artisan retailers.